-Kebnekaise, 2,113 metres (6,932 ft) in the very north of Sweden is the highest mountain in Sweden.
+Kebnekaise, at 2097 metres in the very north of Sweden is the highest mountain in the country.
 In Skandinavia only Norway has higher peaks.
 It's situated far north, above the Arctic Circle.

 The Arctic circle is an imaginary line, about approximately 2600 km south of the North Pole.